 Variation 7: position number

-Give each article a position number automatically, to make it easier for clients asking information about a certain article by referring to the numbers and keeping an overview!
+Give each article a position number automatically, to make it easier for customers asking information about a certain article by referring to the numbers and keeping an overview!

 Variation 8: contract

 By default, Teamleader Focus doesn't have a contract module.
-However, some of our clients use this option to prepare a contract that clients can sign.
+However, some of our customers use this option to prepare a contract that customers can sign.
 Here you can find the template to get you started.

 Variation 9: add quotation name